huggingface/lerobot/examples/7_get_started_with_real_robot.md

 **Instantiate**

-You will need to instante two [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py), one for each arm, with their corresponding usb port (e.g. `DynamixelMotorsBus(port="/dev/tty.usbmodem575E0031751"`).
+You will need to instantiate two [`DynamixelMotorsBus`](../lerobot/common/robot_devices/motors/dynamixel.py), one for each arm, with their corresponding usb port (e.g. `DynamixelMotorsBus(port="/dev/tty.usbmodem575E0031751"`).

 To find their corresponding ports, run our utility script twice:
 ```bash